josephbertino/clue_solver/README.md

 + For details on how to interact with this prompt, see section [Entering A Turn](#entering-a-turn)

 ---
-## Gamestate Updates Over Time

-As Turns progress and the Solver Engine runs its deductions, the Game Screen will figure out what cards are in the Players' hands.

----

 ## Entering a Turn

 Players tell the Engine what happens next at the **Current Turn Prompt** section of the Game Screen.

-Players have 3 options of inputs
+Players have 3 options for input:

-### Inputing a Suggestion & Reveal
+### Suggestion & Reveal
 Specify when a Player (including yourself, the user) makes a suggestion about the murder and is shown a Clue card by another player
 + The Engine already knows which Player is the Suggester
 + Your entry must include the 3 cards that composed the Suggestion (Suspect, Weapon, Room), as well as the numeric ID of the Player that revealed a card to the Suggester